LaravelCollective/docs/html.md

 <a name="form-model-accessors"></a>
 #### Form Model Accessors

-Laravel's [Eloquent Accessor](http://laravel.com/docs/5.2/eloquent-mutators#accessors-and-mutators) allow you to manipulate a model attribute before returning it.
+Laravel’s [Eloquent Accessor](http://laravel.com/docs/5.3/eloquent-mutators#accessors-and-mutators) allow you to manipulate a model attribute before returning it.
 This can be extremely useful for defining global date formats, for example.
 However, the date format used for display might not match the date format used for form elements.
 You can solve this by creating two separate accessors: a standard accessor, *and/or* a form accessor.

-To define a form accessor, create a `formFooAttribute` method on your model where `Foo` is the "camel" cased name of the column you wish to access.
-In this example, we'll define an accessor for the `date_of_birth` attribute.
+To use form accessors, first include the `FormAccessible` trait in the model then create a `formFooAttribute` method on your model where `Foo` is the “camel-cased” name of the column you wish to access.
+In this example, we’ll define an accessor for the `date_of_birth` attribute.
 The accessor will automatically be called by the HTML Form Builder when attempting to pre-fill a form field when `Form::model()` is used.

 ```php
 <?php